jelmerdemaat/dwnld-attr-polyfill/README.md

 This polyfill automatically does its work.
 It will:

 1. Detect if polyfilling is needed (and otherwise won't do anything)
-2. Detect any links using the `download` attribute
+2. Detect on click if it's on a link with the `download` attribute
 3. Prevent their default behaviour
-4. Via an XMLHttpRequest, create a blob of data
+4. Via an `XMLHttpRequest`, request the resource and create a blob of data
-5. Instruct the browser to download that data
+5. Instruct IE11 to download that data using `msSaveBlob`